mv-2112/canonical-openstack-docs/how-to/misc/reconfigure-k8s-api-endpoint-juju.rst

 Juju in the future.

-If you need the Juju controller to communicate to an alternative kube-api server you can update the endpoint in the Juju controller to point to a different kube-api server.
+If you need the Juju controller to communicate to an alternative :code:`kube-api` server you can update the endpoint in the Juju controller to point to a different :code:`kube-api` server.

 In the following example the deployment name is ``sbcloud01`` - controller and cloud names are built from this name.